cusquitonet/cusquitonet/README.md

 - 👀 I’m interested in neural networks
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects where I can learn and develop my skills
-- 📫 My email is ahumadacristian79@gmail.com and you can contact me for any project

 <!---
 cusquitonet/cusquitonet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.